"For God and Country" - "Lest We Forget"

 Each year, The American Legion of Iowa conducts a Department (State) Match, which provides competitors an opportunity to test their marksmanship abilities against other shooters throughout Iowa.
 It is a shoulder-to-shoulder competition and is open to all American Legion of Iowa affiliated shooting clubs (see affiliation standards below).
 The Department Match IS NOT a qualifying match for the National competition.
-To be eligible to shoot or enter a team in the Department (State) Tournament, an official club affiliation form must be on file with contact information for the sponsoring American Legion Post in Iowa.
-For example, to compete in 2018, the affiliation form must have been received by December 31, 2017.
+To be eligible to shoot or enter a team in the Department (State) Tournament, an official club affiliation form must be on file by December 31.
 There is no target fee associated with the Department of Iowa Match.

-The American Legion of Iowa and Iowa Foundation, awarded $1,000, $500, and $250 in scholarships to the top three shooters in Sporter rifles.
+The American Legion of Iowa and Iowa Foundation, awarded $1,000, $500, and $250 in scholarships to the top three shooters in the Sporter rifle category.

 The American Legion Junior Shooting Sports Program encourages marksmanship and gun safety education for junior high and high school age youth.